beatthat/unity-npm-utils/README.md

 npm run test-install
 ```

 Now launch Unity and open the generated project in your package folder under `./test`.
-The contents from your package `Runtime/${your_package_name}` should be copied to `Plugins/packages` and the contents from you package `Samples` should be copied to `Samples/packages`.
+The contents from your package `Runtime/${your_package_name}` should be copied to `Plugins/packages` and the contents from your package `Samples` should be copied to `Samples/packages`.

 #### Sync changes made in the Unity test project back to your package